Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

 \section{Introduction}

 A voting method is Condorcet consistent if in any election in which one candidate is preferred by majorities to each of the other candidates, this candidate---the Condorcet winner---is the unique winner of the election.
 Condorcet consistent voting methods form an important class of methods in the theory of voting (see, e.g., \citealt{Fishburn1977}; \citealt[\S~8]{Brams2002}; \citealt[\S~2.4]{Zwicker2016}; \citealt[\S~3.1.1]{Pacuit2019}).
-Although Condorcet methods are not currently used in government elections, they have been used by several private organizations (see \citealt{wikiCondorcet}) and in over 15,000 polls through the Condorcet Internet Voting Service (\href{https://civs.cs.cornell.edu}{https://civs.cs.cornell.edu}).
-Recent initiatives in the U.S. to make available Ranked Choice Voting (\citealt{Kambhampaty2019}), which uses the same ranked ballots needed for Condorcet methods, bring Condorcet methods closer to practical application.
-Indeed, Eric Maskin and Amartya Sen have recently proposed the use of Condorcet methods in U.S. presidential primaries (\citealt{Maskin2017a,Maskin2017b}).
-In the meantime, Condorcet methods continue to be used by small committees and clubs.
+Although Condorcet methods are not currently used in government elections, they have been used by several private organizations (see \citealt{wikiCondorcet}) and in over 30,000 polls through the Condorcet Internet Voting Service (\href{https://civs.cs.cornell.edu}{https://civs.cs.cornell.edu}).
+Recent initiatives in the U.S. to make available Instant Runoff Voting (\citealt{Kambhampaty2019}), which uses the same ranked ballots needed for Condorcet methods, bring Condorcet methods closer to political application.
+Indeed, Eric Maskin and Amartya Sen have recently proposed the use of Condorcet methods in U.S. presidential primaries (\citealt{Maskin2016,Maskin2017a,Maskin2017b}).
+In the meantime, Condorcet methods continue to be used by committees, clubs, etc.